-As an owner operator, you’ve likely heard the news about the federal government’s mandate requiring that electronic logging devices be installed in all commercial trucks by December 2017.
+As an Owner Operators and Lease Purchasers, you’ve likely heard the news about the federal government’s mandate requiring that electronic logging devices be installed in all commercial trucks by December 2017.
 We wrote about it previously in this article.

-As the premiere owner operator trucking company in America, and a six-time nominee for the Top 20 Best Fleets to Drive For award, we at Paramount Freight Systems like to keep our owner operators and readers of this blog up to date on this new legislation.
+As the premiere Owner Operators and Lease Purchasers trucking company in America, and a six-time nominee for the Top 20 Best Fleets to Drive For award, we at Paramount Freight Systems like to keep our Owner Operators and Lease Purchasers and readers of this blog up to date on this new legislation.

 As a company that puts safety first, we agree that this legislation will help make highways safer while also making drivers’ lives easier.
 This will also help improve the flow of commercial data, which is a plus for the driver, the customer and the transportation company.

 What Is An Electronic Logging Device?

 The electronic logging device or ELD captures the movement of a commercial truck.
 The device keeps track of the number of miles the truck moves and will also sends updates about the truck’s current location.
 Transportation companies like PFS love having this kind of information available to them.
 The device records the time and location when the engine is turned on or off, and when there is a change of duty status.
 If a driver is getting too close to or exceeding hours-of-service requirements, the company will know in advance.